 Is it safe for pregnant or lactating women to receive COVID-19 vaccine?

 Safety data have showed no major concerns reported in pregnant persons.
 Additionally, recent studies show that vaccination during pregnancy with a 2-dose mRNA COVID-19 vaccine series may help prevent COVID-19 hospitalizations in infants < 6 months of age.
-The CDC has issued a Health Alert Network Advisory strongly recommending urgent action to increase COVID-19 vaccination (primary series and booster doses) before or during pregnancy as the benefits outweigh known or potential risks.
+The CDC previously issued a Health Alert Network Advisory strongly recommending urgent action to increase COVID-19 vaccination before or during pregnancy as the benefits outweigh known or potential risks.

 Guidance is also available from the American College of Obstetricians and Gynecologists (ACOG).